 Trifon: As White mentioned, I tend to dig into the details and really try to push for memorable evocative sounds and textures.
 I’m good at finding the emotional essence of sounds and crafting a unique sonic fingerprint.
-I can sometimes lose perspective and get lost in the details, which why it is great to work with White!
+I can sometimes lose perspective and get lost in the details, which is why it’s great to work with White!
 He works incredibly fast and always has the big picture in mind.
 Furthermore, White is a world class mixer.
-We have complementary skill sets - or to use a word I dislike, “synergy.”
+We have complementary skill sets – or to use a word I dislike, “synergy.”

 What prompted you guys to get into doing music for film/games?
 Did your other pursuits, such as Trifon’s solo career with Trifonic, allow for that?

-White: The game industry has grown from what was once considered kid’s toys, into a full blown entertainment empire that rivals film and television in terms of market share, franchise recognition and fan base.
+White: The game industry has grown from what was once considered kid’s toys, into a full-blown entertainment empire that rivals film and television in terms of market share, franchise recognition and fan base.
 There are so many opportunities to be creative in new ways and expose your content to so many people, while still being paid a fair wage for your creativity, which is a vital consideration in today’s entertainment economy.

 Trifon: Building strong relationships and trust with your clients doesn’t happen overnight.
 The development cycle for games is frequently several years.
 The time frames that you have to think about are much longer than elsewhere in the music industry.